Tag Archives: creepy bugs

 “Daddy?”

-He pushed the mattress back into place, cupped the back of her head in his hand, smiled and calmly replied that he thought he had lost something, but must have been mistaken.
+I pushed the mattress back into place, cupped the back of her head in my hand, smiled and calmly replied, “I thought I lost something, but must have been mistaken.”
 She smiled in return, satisfied.
-Kev turned off the lights, returned to the bed, kissed and covered his daughter, and, now very, very awake, reviewed the recent events in his mind.
+I turned off the lights, returned to the bed, kissed and covered Becca, and, now very, very awake, reviewed the recent events in my mind.

-It had all happened so fast, it was possible he had imagined it in a near-dream state.
-Had his subconscious latched onto that old saying about the bed bugs and fabricated the entire event?
-No. Kev was certain he’d seen it—some thing—had felt it against his skin.
+It had all happened so fast, it was possible I had imagined it in a near-dream state.
+Had my subconscious latched onto that old saying about the bed bugs and fabricated the entire event?
+No. I was certain he’d seen it—some thing—had felt it against my skin.
 Yes, it was real.
 But where was it now?
 It had moved so fast.
 Could bugs move that quickly?
-His mind accelerated with his lurching heart.
-He re-propped his head with his cocked right arm and kept his left hand free, ready to strike at the first sign of movement.
-It had probably fallen to the floor when he had jumped up, and scampered under the bed or maybe the nightstand.
-Kev tried to focus on the thought that he was safe, they were safe—whatever it was, was gone now—gone for good.
+My mind accelerated with my lurching heart.
+I re-propped my head with my cocked right arm and kept my left hand free, ready to strike at the first sign of movement.
+It had probably fallen to the floor when I had jumped up, and scampered under the bed or maybe the nightstand.
+I tried to focus on the thought that I was safe, they were safe—whatever it was, was gone now—gone for good.

-Bugs really bothered Kev, especially at night.
-He knew it was silly.
-He understood the math.
-He was thousands of times more massive and powerful than any lurking critter.
-But the thought of even a harmless millipede scampering across his body left Kev feeling all, well, wiggy—goose bumps, cold sweats, and chills down his spine.
-Picturing spiders or other ungodly nocturnal nasties crawling upon his little princess in search of her blood sent Kev into paternal protector mode.
+Bugs really bother me, especially at night.
+I know it’s silly.
+I understand the math.
+I am thousands of times more massive and powerful than any lurking critter.
+But the thought of even a harmless millipede scampering across my body left me feeling all, well, wiggy—goose bumps, cold sweats, and chills down my spine.
+Picturing spiders or other ungodly nocturnal nasties crawling upon my little princess in search of her blood shifted my instinctive flight mode to paternal fight mode.

 Becca cuddled close.
-After five minutes without further incident, Kev began to realize that the intruder was unlikely to return, especially if he’d frightened or harmed it.
-His breathing and heart rate returned to normal.
-Lulled by the warmth and reassurance of his daughter’s body against his, Kev felt his eyelids grow heavy.
-He could actually feel himself drifting off to sleep when he felt an itch in his right armpit, the one next to Becca.
-Kev tried to ignore it, but the more he did, the more the itch intensified.
-He was wide awake again.
-Becca’s breathing revealed her escape to dreamland, so Kev carefully reached over with his left hand and slowly scratched the irritating spot.
-Mission accomplished, he re-set his left hand in a defensive position, and resumed his vigil.
+After five minutes without further incident, I began to realize that the intruder was unlikely to return, especially if frightened or harmed.
+My breathing and heart rate returned to normal.
+Lulled by the warmth and reassurance of Becca’s body against mine, I felt my eyelids grow heavy.
+I could feel myself drifting off to sleep when there was an itch in my right armpit, the one next to Becca.
+I tried to ignore it, but the more I did, the more the itch intensified.
+I was wide awake again.
+Becca’s breathing revealed her escape to dreamland, so I carefully reached over with my left hand and slowly scratched the irritating spot.
+Mission accomplished, I re-set my left hand in a defensive position, and resumed my vigil.

 The itch returned.
 The more inconvenient it is to scratch an itch, the more it seems to recur.
-Again, Kev waited, taking in deep breaths of the fresh night air, hoping in vain the itch would abate.
+Again, I waited, taking in deep breaths of the fresh night air, hoping in vain the itch would abate.
 First the bug, now this itch.
-His mood had swung from wiggy to vigilant to irritated.
+I mood had swung from wiggy to vigilant to irritated.

-It seemed his promise to calm Becca into sleep was satisfied, so he began plotting his escape without waking her.
+It seemed my promise to calm Becca into sleep was satisfied, so I began plotting my escape without waking her.

 The itch moved.

-Eyes wide, Kev realized that the source of the itch was something inside his shirt, clawing its way through the hair in his armpit.
-The creature wound its way through the curly brush, soon to pounce from beneath the fabric of his shirt to Becca’s nearby head.
-Adrenaline flooded his bloodstream spiking his heart rate to light speed.
+Eyes wide, I realized that the source of the itch was something inside my shirt, clawing its way through the hair in my armpit.
+The creature wound its way through the curly brush, soon to pounce from beneath the fabric of my shirt to Becca’s nearby head.
+Adrenaline flooded my bloodstream spiking my heart rate to light speed.

-His left hand swooped in, the thumb and forefinger finding their prey and, with a pinch, halted any possibility of escape.
+My left hand swooped in, the thumb and forefinger finding their prey and, with a pinch, halted any possibility of escape.
 A squeeze produced a discernable crunch, the sound of an exoskeleton under duress.
-Kev sat up, holding the insect captive.
+I sat up, holding the insect captive.
 Becca stirred.
 “I’m just going to the bathroom.
-I’ll be right back,” he told her and made a quick exit.
+I’ll be right back,” I told her and made a quick exit.

-In one fluid motion, Kev flicked the bathroom light on with his right elbow and shut the door behind him with a kick of his foot.
-His thumb and forefinger squeezed together again, and he was rewarded with another audible scrunch.
-Kev hovered over the gaping toilet bowl, positioning himself so that, upon the release of his vice-like hold, gravity would drag the bug to its watery tomb.
+In one fluid motion, I flicked the bathroom light on with my right elbow and shut the door behind with a kick of my foot.
+My thumb and forefinger squeezed together again, and was rewarded with another audible scrunch.
+I hovered over the gaping toilet bowl, positioning myself so that, upon the release of my vice-like hold, gravity would drag the bug to its watery tomb.

-Kev shook his shirt and frantically checked the floor.
+I shook my shirt and frantically checked the floor.
 Still nothing.
-Was he going mad?
+Was I going mad?
 Had it flown away?
-He scanned the ceiling while grasping clumsily at his armpit.
-He decided to take his shirt off and shake it out.
-It wasn’t until his head was below the neck hole, inside the shirt, that Kev realized that that was where the bug must be.
-He imagined a multi-legged, fanged and venomous creature lunging at his nostrils.
-He stripped the shirt from his back with a quick jerk.
-He shook the garment, checked the floor…nothing.
-Kev looked in the mirror—just in case.
+I scanned the ceiling while grasping clumsily at my armpit.
+I decided to take my shirt off and shake it out.
+It wasn’t until my head was below the neck hole, inside the shirt, that I realized that that was where the bug must be.
+I imagined a multi-legged, fanged and venomous creature lunging at my nostrils.
+I stripped the shirt from my back with a quick jerk, shook the garment, checked the floor…nothing.
+I looked in the mirror—just in case.

-It was on his head.
-Scurrying through his coarse, rapidly graying hair.
+There it was.
+On my head.
+Scurrying through my coarse, rapidly graying hair.

-The wigginess returned, intensified.
-As if electrocuted, his whole body convulsed, his feet dancing as he slapped frantically at his head.
+The wigginess intensified.
+My whole body convulsed as if electrocuted, my feet dancing as I slapped frantically at my head.
 Dislodged, the bug was smacked against the wall, then fell with a thud to the floor.
-Even after all the slapping and squeezing, it was able to move with uncanny speed.
+A thud.
+Large enough to make a noise upon impact.
+Even after all the slapping and squeezing, it still moved with uncanny speed.
 Near the base of the sink, it made a frenzied dash for a crack in woodwork.
-Barefoot and still freaked out, Kev whacked at it with the shirt, but the bug stayed its course.
-He grabbed Becca’s rubber duck and brought it crashing down on the six-legged fiend.
+Barefoot and freaked out, I whacked at it with the shirt, but the bug stayed its course.
+I grabbed Becca’s rubber duck and brought it crashing down on the six-legged fiend.
 It was an incapacitating blow.

-Using a tissue plucked from the box on the tank of the toilet, he brought the still-writhing insect in for closer inspection.
+I plucked a tissue from the box on the toilet tank and brought the still-writhing insect in for closer inspection.

 It was enormous.
 Black, with brownish markings, some kind of beetle, perhaps.
 Not a cockroach, but…what was this?
-Kev brought it within an inch of his nose—it had two huge pincers, like the claws of a lobster.
+I brought it within an inch of my nose—it had two huge pincers, like the claws of a lobster.

-That’s when it leapt back to full life and onto his face.
+That’s when it leapt back to full life and onto my face.

-Kev reacted as though set on fire.
-Sputtering and blowing viciously out of his nose in a panicked attempt to keep it from clawing its way into his nasal cavity and—who knows—raising a small family there.
-He bludgeoned his face with his hands and the creature fell again to the floor.
-This time, shoeless be damned, Kev stomped and felt a crunch beneath the meaty part of his foot.
-Remembering the big pincers, he retracted his foot and watched in horror and amazement as the thing continued to limp toward the door.
+I reacted as though set on fire.
+Sputtering and blowing viciously out of my nose in a panicked attempt to keep it from clawing its way into my nasal cavity and—who knows—raising a small family there.
+I bludgeoned my face with my hands and the creature fell again to the floor.
+This time, shoeless be damned, I stomped and felt a crunch beneath the meaty part of my foot.
+Remembering the big pincers, I retracted my foot and watched in horror and amazement as the thing continued to limp toward the door.

-Becca’s Little Golden Book on the floor and caught his eye.
-Kev grabbed it and threw it onto his nemesis.
+Becca’s Little Golden Book on the floor and caught my eye.
+I grabbed it and threw it onto my nemesis.

 Just then, the bathroom door swung open and a bleary-eyed Becca stumbled in, still clutching her blankie.
 She stepped squarely onto her book, oblivious to the source of the crunchy, popping sound emanating from beneath it.

 “Are you done going potty?” she asked.
-Why else would Kev be in the bathroom at this hour?
+Why else would I be in the bathroom at this hour?

-His eyes never left the book.
-Grover continued to smile that Muppet smile, but now a new monster resided at the end of this book.
+My eyes never left the book.
+Grover continued to smile that same Muppet smile, but now a new monster resided at the end of this book.
 On the back cover, to be precise.
-Kev stood breathless, waiting for a small claw to appear from beneath an edge of The Little Golden tomb, like a slasher flick villain refusing to die—this tiny monster determined to extract its hideous body for one final assault against his precious daughter.
+I stood breathless, waiting for a small claw to appear from beneath an edge of The Little Golden tomb, like a slasher flick villain refusing to die—this tiny monster determined to extract its hideous body for one final assault against my precious daughter.

-“Daddy?” she asked, puzzled by his disheveled, shirtless, distracted state.
+“Daddy?” she asked, puzzled by my disheveled, shirtless, distracted state.

-With a nervous, unconvincing smile, Kev suggested she go back to bed.
+With a nervous, unconvincing smile, I suggested she go back to bed.

 “I’m thirsty,” she protested, shifting her minimal weight to the foot not resting on the book.
 That might be all the hellish creature needed to escape.
-Kev rushed her back around the corner to her room, promising a cup of water in a moment.
-Back in the bathroom, he cautiously flipped the book over, revealing the very squished corpse of his waking nightmare.
-Kev wiped the remains off the cover with a tissue, then dropped it into the drink, flushing it into oblivion.
+I rushed her back around the corner to her room, promising a cup of water in a moment.
+Back in the bathroom, I cautiously flipped the book over, revealing the very squished corpse of my waking nightmare.
+I wiped the remains off the cover with a tissue, then dropped it into the drink, flushing it into oblivion.

-He put his shirt back on, filled a Dixie cup with water, turned out the light and returned to Becca’s bedroom.
-Her thirst quenched, Kev again reclined beside her and she in turn drew close to his side.
+I put my shirt back on, filled a Dixie cup with water, turned out the light and returned to Becca’s bedroom.
+Her thirst quenched, I again reclined beside her and she in turn drew close to my side.

-“Good night, don’t let the bed bugs bite,” she chanted, wrapping her tiny arms around him, snuggling close, sighing.
+“Good night, don’t let the bed bugs bite,” she chanted, wrapping her tiny arms around me, snuggling close, sighing.
 Relaxed.
 Content.
 Asleep.

-The inside of Kev’s eyelids revealed hordes of the deceased pest’s relatives swarming from the woodwork to take up where their fallen comrade had left off.
-They dispersed as his eyes shot open, yet every shadow moved.
+The inside of my eyelids revealed hordes of the deceased pest’s relatives swarming from the woodwork to take up where their fallen comrade had left off.
+They dispersed as my eyes shot open, yet every shadow moved.
 Squirmed.
-The gentle breeze crawled across the hair on his arms.
+The gentle breeze crawled across the hair on my arms.